preciofishbone/OmniaDocsG2/_build/html/_sources/setup/setup-omnia-teams/index.rst.txt

 23. Select the downloaded manifest file.

 Now the app is installed in the user's personal Teams and is displayed in the Teams navigation to the left.

+**Note!** If you receive a sign-in error you should contact support.
+Then some manual settings probably needs to be done in the Azure AD app.

 Installing for all users in Teams
 ***********************************